kestra-io/docs/docs/developer-guide/triggers/README.md

 ---
 # Triggers & Schedule

-Kestra is able to trigger flow, reacating to external events like Schedule.
+Kestra is able to trigger flow, that react to external events like Schedule.
 This allows complex logic like waiting for a file, or a time to trigger flow.